Care & Treatment

 If behavioral approaches are not effective, your provider may recommend medication.
 Several medications may be used to treat urge UI; currently there are no medications to treat stress UI.

 - Antimuscarinics.
-These medications decrease the activity of the bladder muscles.
-These medications should be used with caution for older adults, however, because they often cause dry mouth, dry eyes, constipation, and can increase confusion and the risk of falls.
+These medications decrease the need to urinate.
+However, these medications should be used with caution for older adults because they often cause dry mouth, dry eyes, constipation, and can increase the risk of confusion and falls, and long-term problems with memory.
+Common medications in this group are oxybutynin, tolterodine, fesoterodine, solifenacin, and darifenacin.

 - Mirabegron.
-This is a newer medication that decreases the activity of the bladder muscle.
+This is a medication that also decreases the need to urinate by affecting different nerve receptors.
 It has different side effects than antimuscarinic medications.
 It can cause an increase in blood pressure and can interact with commonly used medications like metoprolol.
-It also may be expensive.

 Devices and Procedures